ForrestChew/Loan-Marketplace/README.md

  ![](readmePhotos/user_positions.PNG "User has a loan proposal, and a loan they are the lender to.")

 # Testing <br>
-Provided in the repo, there are unit tests and integration tests.
-According to Brownie, <br>
+Provided in the repo, there are unit tests and integration tests. <br>
-To fire the tests, while in the `debt_marketplace` directory, run the command:
+To run the tests, while in the `debt_marketplace` directory, run the command:
 ```
 brownie test
 ```